 6. Clarification.
 Clarify established business process approaches in advance.
 Traditionalists approach established processes with respect and obligation while Baby Boomers first challenge the process, seeking understanding.
 GenX’ers and Millenials also expect to influence the terms and conditions of the job.
 GenZ’ers are flexible and self-reliant, valuing bite-sized and real-time feedback to get the job done.
 Across the generations, it is important to clarify processes and expectations to build trust, influence and confidence.

 5. Challenge.
 Challenge is healthy.
 Baby Boomers and Millenials challenge the status quo often, for the sake of learning and growing.
 They thrive within a competitive environment.
 The Traditionalists adapt well when they understand the logic and structure underpinning the challenge.
-While GenX’ers express skepticism at first, they are eager to learn and innovation.
+While at first GenX’ers express skepticism, they are eager to learn and innovate.
 GenY’ers value self-direction to deal with challenges while GenZ’ers value self-reliance and immediate feedback to support their ability to rise to a challenge.

 3. Transformation.
-Change transitions can be chaotic for workplaces with all four generations, and that’s ok!
+Changes that lead to a challenging transition can be chaotic for workplaces with all five generations, and that’s ok!
 Change and the ensuing “chaos” is a signal that radical transformation is necessary for team evolution.
 Each generation’s approach to change illuminates, mobilizes and supports the collective.
 Traditionalists remind of heritage and work ethic, the remaining generations successively bring healthy challenge, collaboration and innovation to mobilize sustainable change initiatives.

 2. Leadership.
-Leading teams rather than managing teams shifts focus from controlling to fostering change leaders.
+Leading and managing teams shifts focus from solely controlling to realizing the value of fostering self-selected leaders.
 Command and control leadership is a style of the past.
-The literal meaning of ‘managing’ shows words like controlling, surviving and making do.
-In today’s highly competitive world, sustainable growth is witnessed more through forsaking control in favour of fostering change leadership through channeling the best of the generational differences.
+The most literal meaning of ‘managing’ shows words like controlling, surviving and making do.
+In today’s highly competitive world, sustainable growth is witnessed more through balancing both managing and leading.
+That said, forsaking control in favour of fostering self-selected leadership channels the best of the generational differences.

 1. Personality.
 Consider the personalities and the differences in the generations.
 Stereotypes are dangerous.
 Not all Traditionalists are tech-phobic or Baby Boomers workaholics.
 It is typical of their generation.
 Yet personality differences, cultural influences and variations in upbringing supersede generational stereotypes.
 Getting to know your team’s personality traits in concert with generational nuances depicts a more distinctive portrait of the team.